-Wages in Bayside Council area can vary greatly across industry sectors.
-As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualifications and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.
+Wages in the Bayside Council area can vary greatly across industry sectors.
+As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualification and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 |Bayside Council area - All industries||2016|

 |$150 - $299||2,027||2.7||3.8|

 |$400 - $499||3,393||4.6||5.2|